wing5wong/artisan-whs-static/source/_events/2025-02-28_2025-whs-cultural-festival.md

 Let’s make this Culture Festival the most exciting, vibrant, and inclusive event ever.
 No matter where you’re from, your culture is something to be proud of, and we can't wait to see what you bring to the festival!

-Looking forward to seeing all of you in our first meeting.

 Any questions, please contact Mr Ding OR event representative Ananya Jijo.